 Master's Degree

 Students who are interested in obtaining their master’s degree can do so at any point in the program after they meet the minimum requirements.
-The minimum requirement for the degree is the completion of the core courses of the graduate program listed below and three electives (totaling 30 credit hours).
-Students must pass these courses with a B-or higher and have a cumulative grade-point average of at least 3.0.
-The required courses are offered in the first two years of the graduate program.
+The minimum requirement for the degree is the completion of the core courses of the graduate program.
+Students must pass these courses with a B- or higher and have a cumulative grade-point average of at least 3.0.
+See course descriptions above under Doctoral Degree - Courses.

 Format of the Master's Examination